 This classic Hummingbird Cake is packed with pineapple, banana, and pecans.
 Ultra moist cake layers with hints of cinnamon and nutmeg covered in a cream cheese frosting.

-I’ve had a Hummingbird Cake on my radar for a while now, ever since I first had one on our trip to Walt Disney World a couple years ago.
+I’ve had a Hummingbird Cake on my radar for a while now, ever since I first had one on our trip to Walt Disney World a couple of years ago.
 It kept getting bumped by something or other.

 Part of me wondered if the world really needed another Hummingbird Cake recipe.
 But, since a few of you have asked me for one lately who am I to refuse??
 I hope this recipe lives up to your expectations.
 It has truly exceeded mine!

 What Flavor is Hummingbird Cake?

 A hummingbird cake is a dense and moist cake consisting of pineapple, bananas, pecans, and spices paired with a cream cheese frosting.
-It is a very popular Southern dessert which originated in Jamaica in the 1960’s.
+It is a very popular Southern dessert that originated in Jamaica in the 1960’s.

 It is named after the island’s national bird and is also known as the Doctor Bird Cake (which is another name for hummingbird).

 The key ingredients are very simple:

-My very first experience with a Hummingbird Cake was at Art Smith’s Homecomin‘ restaurant in Disney Springs.
+My very first experience with this cake was at Art Smith’s Homecomin‘ restaurant in Disney Springs.

 The meal and dessert at Homecomin’ was the most memorable and our favorite by far.
 SO good.
 Naturally, I had to sample his famous Hummingbird Cake (I’d heard rave reviews) and it was every bit as delicious as I had hoped/expected.

 If you’re ever in the Disney Springs area, do yourself a favor and go to Homecomin’.
 You honestly will not regret it.
 There are many restaurants to choose from when you’re in WDW, and we sampled many, but this one truly was just the best.

 This Hummingbird Cake Recipe I bring you today, is my modified version of Chef Art Smith’s recipe.

-Art Smith’s Hummingbird Cake is completely delicious as is, but I thought that adding brown sugar, some extra spices & flavourings, and some more chopped pecans would make it even better (spoiler alert: it did!).
+Art Smith’s cake is completely delicious as is, but I thought that adding brown sugar, some extra spices & flavorings, and some more chopped pecans would make it even better (spoiler alert: it did!).